Diet, Weight Loss and Physical Activity

 |Trans fats||Hydrogenated oil used in foods such as fried foods, crackers, chips, baked goods||No|

-Eat less salt to lower blood pressure.
-Eating too much salt is a big cause of high blood pressure.
-The more salt you eat, the higher your blood pressure will be.
+Salt (sodium chloride) is about 40% sodium.
+Eat less sodium to lower blood pressure.
+Eating too much sodium is a big cause of high blood pressure.
+The more sodium you eat, the higher your blood pressure will be.

-How does sodium (salt) affect your heart and kidneys?
+How does sodium affect your heart and kidneys?

-Where salt goes, water goes.
-When you eat salty foods, the salt goes into your blood stream and water follows it.
+Where sodium goes, water goes.
+When you eat salty foods, the sodium goes into your blood stream and water follows it.
 You may notice swelling in your hands, feet or face.
 This extra water raises the volume of your blood and causes your blood pressure to rise.
-Your heart has to work harder to pump the extra amount of blood through your blood vessels.
+Then your heart has to work harder to pump the extra amount of blood through your blood vessels.
 If your blood pressure is high, it can cause damage to your kidneys and heart.

 How to Read a Food Label for Salt Content